-ICN and IHTSDO are keen to receive feedback on this product - from both a clinical content perspective and from an implementer's perspective.
 Feedback should be sent jointly to info@ihtsdo.org and aamherdt@uwm.edu.
-Feedback should include any issues relating to implementation, suggestions for future content inclusion or general comments regarding the equivalence table.
+Feedback should include any issues relating to implementation, suggestions for future content inclusion or general comments regarding the subset.

 8 Technical Notes

 RF2 package format

 The RF2 package convention dictates that it contains all relevant files, regardless of whether or not there is content to be included in each particular release.
 Therefore, the package contains a mixture of files which contain both header rows and content data, and also files that are intentionally left blank (including only a header record).
 The reason that these files are not removed from the package is to draw a clear distinction between: